NuGet/Home/proposed/2022/globalpackagereference.md

 ## Summary
 <!-- One-paragraph description of the proposal. -->
-A common pattern in repositories is to have every project in the tree reference packages that are used for development purposes only.
-This includes packages that provide assembly versioning, signing, code analysis, etc.  We want to provide a built-in mechanism for users to define packages that are used by every project but only for development purposes.
+A common pattern in repositories is to have every project in the tree reference packages that are used for build purposes only.
+This includes packages that provide assembly versioning, signing, code analysis, etc.  We want to provide a built-in mechanism for users to define packages that are used by every project but only for build purposes.

 ## Motivation
 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->
-Users can manually reference the package in a common import like Directory.Build.props but there is no built-in safe guards to ensure that they don't accidentally consume more assets than just development assets.
+Users can manually reference the package in a common import like `Directory.Build.props` but there is no built-in safe guards to ensure that they don't accidentally consume more assets than just build-related assets.
 For example, you don't want to have a package's compile-time assets be referenced by every assembly in your repository.
 Instead, individual projects should express their build time dependencies and project references should receive them transitively.
 But you should not need to add a package reference in order to have your whole tree use code analysis or assembly versioning.